brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - Failed to connect all 1.1V rail pins together.
 This prevents the RP2040 from booting.
 - Pretty certain I screwed up the USB connection by routing it all the way over to the other side of the board.
 What I should have done is stuck with a surface mount USB micro B connector, kept the traces short, and moved the connector near the RP2040.
-Specifically I'm thinking next to the lower left ground terminal.
 - LTC7871 SDO pin requires an external pull up resistor (open drain output).
 Missed that line in the datasheet.
 - Control of the RUN pin is entirely incorrect.
 Needs to be a single mosfet that pulls the RUN line low while an external resistor pulls it high to 5V.
-Default 5V pull up NOT on the V5 LTC Pin because that doesn't turn on until the RUN pin is high.
+Default 5V pull up NOT on the V5 LTC pin because that doesn't turn on until the RUN pin is high.
 This **MUST** always allow the the LTC to free run so that a sudden reset of the RP2040 doesn't cause a glitch in the power.
 It's expected that the BMS will provide the required power isolation from this converter before allowing charge to flow.
+- Control of output ON/OFF is entirely incorrect (see previous comments about the RUN pin).
+Need to add a MOSFET on the PWMEN pin to pull the signal to GND.
+This will allow the RP2040 to control power ON/OFF behavior without disabling communication with the LTC7871.
+I need to be able to program current/voltage limits to a safe value before enabling the output.

 # Assembly Steps (Worked Well)
 - There was so much thermal mass with the copper pours that I needed a hot plate to do all the initial placement and rework.
 Was truly beautiful.
 Next